Additional Books and eBooks by the Director

 Different formats and publishers might have different covers, but the content is the same in all of them.

 The Kindle versions of ALT3c listed on all four Amazon pages are identical.
-It has just been duplicated on each page, as with the Kindle you can adjust the font size to whatever your eyesight needs.
+They have just been duplicated on each page.
+With the Kindle you can adjust the font size to whatever your eyesight needs.
 The same goes for the PDF and ePUB versions available from Lulu.

 The newest version of the Analytical-Literal Translation of the New Testament (ALT: NT) was published in September 2024 and is indicated as “Third Edition (corrected).”
 Look for those words on the cover and title page and “2024” on the copyright page to be sure you are looking at the most up-to-date text.